ReyonRen/DenseRetrieval/README.md

-# Awesome Research for Dense Retrieval
+# Dense Retrieval Papers

-> A curated list of awesome papers related to dense retrieval.
+> A collection of papers related to dense retrieval.
+>
+> The classification refers to our survey **"Dense Text Retrieval based on Pretrained Language Models: A Survey"**.